Alejogb1/job-board/blog-data/why-is-my-apache-airflow-dag-stuck-on-the-last-bash-operator.md

 id: "why-is-my-apache-airflow-dag-stuck-on-the-last-bash-operator"
 ---

-Okay, let's tackle this.
-It's a situation I've certainly encountered a few times, and frustrating as it is, there are usually clear reasons why an Airflow DAG can get hung up on that last BashOperator.
+,  It's a situation I've certainly encountered a few times, and frustrating as it is, there are usually clear reasons why an Airflow DAG can get hung up on that last BashOperator.
 It's rarely a bug in Airflow itself, but more often a combination of factors in the way the task is defined and executed.

 One particular project comes to mind, an old ETL pipeline I inherited.
 It was constantly getting stalled, seemingly at random, but always after the final bash command.
 Initially, it appeared as if the operator was simply not completing.
 This led to a lengthy debugging session that uncovered a few recurring issues, which are quite typical.